Last March, I enjoyed a sublime holiday in the Maldives & Sri Lanka. You can read my trip reports here:

 PROS & THINGS I LIKE

-- After collecting your luggage at Malé International Airport, you are greeted by one of the members of the Soneva staff and whisked away to the dedicated Soneva lounge near the seaplane terminal, where you can wait for the connecting seaplane transfer to the resort.
-At the lounge – which features Soneva’s signature eco-chic design and even has a small spa room on site – guests are offered a refreshing drink and some snacks, while a Soneva host takes care of the check-in process (so that you will arrive hassle-free at the resort).
+- After collecting their luggage at Malé International Airport, guests are greeted by the lovely Soneva staff and whisked away in one of Soneva’s carbon-free Tesla cars to the tranquil Soneva airport lounge, which features Soneva’s signature eco-chic design.
+Here, guests can wait for the connecting seaplane transfer to the resort: they are offered a refreshing drink and some snacks, while a Soneva Jani host takes care of the check-in prices.
+The Soneva lounge also has an onsite spa room.
+I reviewed the lounge more in detail here.

 - After a 40 minute flight, the seaplane lands at Soneva Jani International Airport, which must be one of the most amazing airports in the world: a small wooden, floating deck just off the island’s shores.
 From there, it’s a 2 minute speedboat ride to the arrival jetty of the magnificent resort.
 During the speedboat trip to the resort, your shoes will be removed and slipped into a linen bag until your departure.
 This is in line with Soneva Jani’s ‘no news, no shoes’ policy, which encourages a casual atmosphere among all the guests.

 - From the moment you touch down (barefoot) on Soneva Jani’s shores, your personal butler – called a Mr or Ms “Friday” – will be on hand with a smile and assist you throughout your stay.
-These Fridays are obviously handpicked for their extreme likeability and their level of discrete, intuitive service – you only have to think it, and your wish has materialised!
+These Fridays are obviously handpicked for their extreme likeability and their level of discrete, intuitive service – you only have to think it, and your wish has materialized!
+IMHO, Soneva offers the best service in the hospitality service worldwide.

 - One of the many highlights of the resort is its location within a 5.6 km (3,5 mi) lagoon of crystal clear waters with uninterrupted 360° views of the Indian Ocean, the largest of its kind in the Maldives.
 The lagoon is so huge that more than 7,000 Olympic swimming pools can fit inside it.
 It’s impossible to find words to describe the intensely mesmerizing blue of the lagoon’s waters.
 This fifty shades of blue strike the entire Maldivian archipelago and are present in the shallows of every atoll’s islands, but nowhere are they as blue and clear as at Soneva Jani.
 In fact, these are the most vibrant shades of blue and most stunning lagoon that I have ever seen in all my years of traveling across the globe.

-- A unique feature of Soneva Jani – which sets it apart from all other resorts across the Maldives – is that its lagoon has access to no less than five islets (four of them deserted).
-The main island Medhufaru is one of the largest in the Maldives, and fringed by pristine beaches and blanketed with lush tropical greenery.
+- A unique feature of Soneva Jani – which sets it apart from all other resorts across the Maldives – is that its lagoon has access to no less than five islets.
+The main island Medhufaru – one of the largest in the Maldives – is fringed by pristine beaches and blanketed with lush tropical greenery.
 It was home to a farm for 10 years before Soneva Jani was conceptualized, and the extensive gardens on the isle still supply the fruits, vegetables, herbs and mushrooms to the resort’s kitchens, as well as to Soneva Jani’s sister resort, Soneva Fushi.
 Here, guests can wander through the Labyrinth, a meditative maze created out of ficus hedge that follows an ancient circular pattern.
 Medhufaru features a small beach club on its northern tip, and a much larger beach club on its southern tip.
-Regarding the other four islands in the lagoon, a tented restaurant serving local Maldivian delicacies is set up on so called Zuhairs Island, while the other three remain entirely undeveloped, so there is always somewhere a place to play castaway.
+The other four islands in the lagoon remain entirely undeveloped, so there is always somewhere a place to play castaway.

-- In this massive space with the islands and the lagoon, there are only 24 over water villas and one beach villa (with additional beach villas planned at a later stage).
+- Within this massive lagoon are 51 overwater villas and a few beach villas.
 It’s one of the lowest density resorts in the world, by far.
-The scale of each villas is extraordinary, with both one bedroom (catering to couples and families with young children) and multi-bedroom villas (catering to larger travel parties) available.
-The overwater villas are located along a 1,7 km (1 mi) long jetty that is connected to Medhufaru island and curves over the blue water like a snake.
+The scale of the villas is extraordinary, with both one bedroom (catering to couples and families with young children) and multi-bedroom villas (catering to larger travel parties) available.
+The overwater villas are located along two jetties that are connected to Medhufaru island and curve over the blue water like a snake.
 At more than 410 square meters (4413 square feet), the one bedroom villas are the largest entry-level villas in the Indian Ocean.
 Every water villa has a private pool (which is large enough to swim laps) and opens to its own stretch of lagoon, with some villas featuring curved slides going directly from the top deck into the lagoon below.

 - All villas feature a retractable roof in the master bedroom, which slides back at the touch of a button so you can lie in bed and stargaze.
 After an evening in the on-property overwater observatory (cf below), you can try to identify Orion, the Southern Cross, the Bear and more stellar constellations from your bed as you drift to sleep, with just the relaxing sound of the lapping waters outdoors.
 And there is no reason to worry about rain, since sensors detect an on-coming shower and automatically close the roof.